berserkware/waffleweb/docs/How-To-Guides/Middleware.rst

 Adding Middleware
 ..................

 To add middleware you can use the ``middleware`` attribute of the ``app`` instance.
-The ``middleware`` attribute is a special `Middleware class <../Internals/middleware.py.html>`_ with all your middleware.
-All the middleware are strings with the module and middleware class.
-Example: 'testModule.Middleware' or 'middleware.testModule.Middleware'.
+All the middleware are classes.

 .. code-block:: python

 	from waffleweb import app

-	app.middleware.append('middleware.addCookieMiddleware.AddCookie')
+    from yourMiddleware import middleware

+	app.middleware.append(middleware)

 The order in which the middleware gets called is the first middleware you add is the first run.